mdrakibulislam-zero/AIPoseEstimation/README.md

 ## Usage:
 - First of all you need to install all required packages.
 - Then run the PoseEstimation.py file.
 - You're done!
-Enjoy the pose estimation.
+Enjoy the pose estimation program.

 ## Tutorial: